JetBrains/intellij-sdk-docs/topics/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 If attribute doesn't define a `PsiClass`, but some other custom `T` that needs a converter, you just need to specify the `@Convert` annotation to the getter.

-Please note that the attributes getter method will never return `null`, even if the attribute isn't specified in XML.
+Please note that the attributes' getter method will never return `null`, even if the attribute isn't specified in XML.
 Its `getValue()`, `getStringValue()` and `getXmlAttribute()` methods will return `null`, but the DOM interface instance will exist and be valid.
 If the element has an underlying attribute, this can be easily fixed (surely, only if you need that): just call the `undefine()` method (defined in `DomElement`), and the XML attribute disappears, while [`GenericAttributeValue`](upsource:///xml/dom-openapi/src/com/intellij/util/xml/GenericAttributeValue.java) remains valid.